tmsincomb/ImageToCSV/README.md

 </p>

 ## About
 Converts An Image to a CSV.
-This exists because Chorus 3.0 are bat-shit and only show images for vital metadata
+This exists because Chorus 3.0 is bat-shit and only shows images for vital metadata.

 <img src="docs/images/convert.svg" width="1025"/>